Manchester University

 About Manchester University

-A global research powerhouse, renowned for pioneering discoveries and shaping tomorrow's leaders.
+A global research powerhouse known for groundbreaking discoveries and 26 Nobel laureates.

 Key Highlights

-• A Legacy of Nobel Laureates: Home to 26 Nobel Prize winners among its past and present students and staff.
+- ✦Home to 26 Nobel laureates among past and present students and staff.

-• Pioneering Scientific Discoveries: Site of Ernest Rutherford's discovery of the nuclear nature of the atom and where the world's first electronic stored-program computer was built.
+- ✦Credited with the discovery of the nuclear nature of the atom and building the world's first electronic stored-program computer.

-• Custodian of Cultural Treasures: Owns and operates major cultural assets including the UNESCO World Heritage Site, Jodrell Bank Observatory, the Manchester Museum, and the John Rylands Library.
+- ✦Owns and operates major cultural assets including the Manchester Museum and the UNESCO World Heritage Site, Jodrell Bank Observatory.

 Timeline